Oh, if only I could take back my actions last Saturday...

 I dodged at the last second, jerking left.
 Alan turned left a second before, catching me on my right side.
 Just a nick.

-My grip tore the steel table, pulling off a hunk of it.
-"Please, Alan," I said, stumbling toward the rack of healing potions.
-I begged him, "It's not too late.
+My grip tore the steel table.
+A hunk of it came off in my hand.
+"Please, Alan," I stumbled toward the rack of healing potions.
+"It's not too late.
 I can help.
 I can change!"

 Alan laughed, a laugh that echoed terribly in the huge room.
-"Oh, yes, it is," he said, looking impossibly far away..
+"Oh, yes, it is," he said, looking impossibly small and far away.
 "Far too late for you.
-But you will: you will help, and you will change-- for the worse, I fear."
+But you will: you will help, and you will change--for the worse."

-I saw my hands begin to shrivel.
+My hands aged, shriveled.
 As I flexed my fingers, the flesh fell away, leaving naked bone.
 I looked on in horror, my heart tightening in fear as I, too, began to lose touch.